-From the interview data, three interdependent areas of ADEI organizational focus emerged: (1) Empowering BIPOC Librarians to Thrive, (2) Unleashing Potential through Inclusive Libraries, and (3) Embracing the Energy in Differences.
-The consulting team developed vision statements and best practices that articulate an ideal future in which libraries fully realize and meaningfully integrate ADEI.
-The statements focus on creating inclusive and positive library environments by strategically amplifying ADEI practices successfully prototyped by Ohio libraries and librarians.
+From the interview data, three interdependent areas of organizational focus emerged: (1) Empowering Librarians from Underrepresented Communities to Thrive, (2) Unleashing Potential through Inclusive Libraries, and (3) Embracing the Energy in Differences.
+The consulting team developed vision statements and best practices that articulate an ideal future in which libraries fully realize and meaningfully integrate impactful organizational practices.
+The statements focus on creating inclusive and positive library environments by strategically amplifying successful practices prototyped by Ohio libraries and librarians.
 Emphasizing relationships, trust-building, and initiating change within ourselves, these vision statements are written with an appreciative mindset and a strengths-based approach, highlighting personal agency and responsibility in each organizational role.

-Each vision is accompanied by a literature review focused on supporting the underlying principles and best practices highlighted in the vision.
-This literature review, prepared by Nimisha Bhat, highlights the scholarship in library and information science.
+Each vision is accompanied by a literature review focused on supporting the underlying principles and best practices highlighted in the vision, drawing on the scholarship in library and information science.

-Vision 1: Empowering BIPOC Librarian to Thrive
+Vision 1: Empowering Librarian from Underrepresented Communities to Thrive

-BIPOC librarians are dynamic and influential professionals in the LIS field.
+Librarians from underrepresented communities are dynamic and influential professionals in the LIS field.
 Confident in the value of their purpose and identity, they serve as visionary innovators, leaders, mentors, and empowering colleagues who ignite positive change within their libraries.

 Leveraging their unique expertise, backgrounds, and networks, they play a pivotal role in creating user-centric library services that transform and expand the reach of libraries.
 And by advocating for equitable access to information and empowerment for all, they create libraries that are truly places for everyone - where all individuals feel valued, respected, and empowered.